Rules Configuration

 {

-// when file is inside an element of type "components"
+// when file is inside an element of type "component"

 // allow importing components of the same family